 belief in people’s stories and experiences

 And that is, basically what we still do.
 A social innovative approach based on mutual understanding and shared meaning still forms the basis of all we do, because we believe people’s stories and experiences are at the core of everything.
 Therefore, these should be central to every plan you make, research you perform and insight you wish to gain.
 And we still start our projects by, well, just starting out and working our way from there.
 What has changed, however, is that this highly intuitive way of working now also has a clearly defined theoretical and scientific basis in the Social Theory.
 It also forms an integral part of the Minor Fit for the Future.
 The theory was set up by Petra, and Hans de Bruin.
 They work together on the minor and the Social Theory.

 group of people

 And there we have another significant change: the group of people we work with has grown a great deal.
-Kim Boes was added to the team as researcher and project manager.
-Additionally, there is a large group of people who work for the Solidarity University on a regular basis, such as Martien Luteijn, who not only focusses on communication, but also helps define what the Solidarity University is all about.
+There is a large group of people who work for the Solidarity University on a regular basis, such as Martien Luteijn, who not only focusses on communication, but also helps define what the Solidarity University is all about.
 Sonja Barentsen also deals with communication (and PR).
 Saskia Smolenaers takes care of administration and Marjan de Smit aids in the research.
 Outside this team there is also a large group of professionals at our disposal who add their expertise to the Solidarity University on an infrequent basis.